nevarsin/nevarsin.github.io/_posts/2019-12-16-devops-what.markdown

 ### More feedback

-Releasing more frequently means also that you can get more feedback from users/customers and be able to adapt to those feedback quicker.
+Releasing more frequently means that you can get more feedback from users/customers and be able to adapt to those feedback quicker.
 In general this implies:
 - higher customer satisfaction (as they see their opinion quickly valued)
 - precious data on specific changes that will drive the implementation road map from then on